StorageB/night-light-scheduler/README.md

 ### Manual Installation

-1. Download the `night-light-scheduler` file of the [latest release](https://github.com/StorageB/night-light-scheduler/releases).
+1. Download the `night-light-scheduler.zip` file of the [latest release](https://github.com/StorageB/night-light-scheduler/releases).
 2. In the terminal from the download location run:
 `gnome-extensions install --force night-light-scheduler.zip`
 3. Logout and login.